oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_PerformanceAnalysis/README.md

-# TensorFlow Performance Analysis by using Intel Model Zoo
+# `TensorFlow Performance Analysis by using Intel Model Zoo` Sample
-This sample contains two Jupyter notebooks from Intel Model Zoo to help users analyze the performance difference among Stock Tensorflow and Intel Tensorflow.
+This sample contains two Jupyter notebooks from Intel Model Zoo to help users analyze the performance difference between Stock Tensorflow and Intel Tensorflow.

 | Optimized for                     | Description
 |:---                               |:---